tahaafzal5/personal-website/notes.md

         - recently heard
             - podcasts
 - future of the right-side
+    - options:
-    - contents might stay the same & it will be visible on all subpages OR
+        - contents might stay the same & it will be visible on all subpages
-    - remove all together & find a new home for its current contents OR
+        - remove all together & find a new home for its current contents
         - contents stay the same for the welcome page but change sligthly for the other subpages
         - break right-side into top & bottom sections
             - top
                 - profile-overview
                 - about
                 - skills
             - bottom
                 - contact-info
                 - logos
+- transform the welcome page into a live "blog"
 - convert to a React app
 - pull contents from a db instead of hardcoding
-- transform the welcome page into a live "blog"
+- add cool things on a new cool tab
+    - CashApp or Apple Pay for donations/support
+    - integration with cool APIs:
+        - ChatGPT
+        - etc